Next Event

 List of talks and abstracts.

 Talks are 55 minutes long with some time for questions at the end.
-Talks will take place in IC.
+Talks will take place at IMAG, in room 430 on Monday and in room 109 on Tuesday.

 Titles and abstracts